 Here are three foods/supplements that I strongly believe every bodybuilder over the age of 18 should be using:

-- Isolated whey protein powder (or organic protein powder)
+- Isolated whey protein powder (see top 5 best protein powders)

 - Flax seed ground at home (or fish oil)

 - Green tea (not pills, just real brewed tea – no sweeteners or whiteners)

 Here are supplements that many other people think are valuable, but am less optimistic about.
 You need to do research and decide for yourself.
 In my opinion, the below supplements might give you a 5% edge – not worth the money or potential health risks:

 Todays muscle mags are packed with page after page of incredible sounding supplement advertisements with amazing testimonials and jaw-dropping before & after photos.
 Let the buyer beware!
 The basic rule to remember when choosing supplements is that if it sounds too good to be true, it is!
 Adding muscle is a slow and difficult process, if anyone tries to make it sound quick and easy then they they are lying.
 Remember, pro-hormone supplements are illegal.
 Anything that claims to have “steroid like results” is either lying or illegal.

 Most people decide what supplements to take based on what they hear in the locker room, this is stupid!
 Don’t waste your money and risk potential health problems for something that wont help you anyway.
 Learn all you can about supplements from an unbiased source free of hype, this saves you from wasting money on stuff that wont help you anyway.
 I can highly recommend Bodybuilding Revealed by Will Brink he reviews all the supplements without getting trapped by brand name hype.
 For each supplement he lists what it is, what the research says about it, and what real-life users experience.
 Since supplements are unregulated, “truth in advertising” doesn’t exist and wild ridiculous claims are everywhere – this book will help you be an informed consumer.